Povaz/MasterThesis-DMDP/README.md

 python run_sarsa.py --mode=test --env=Pendulum --delay=5 --seeds 0 --test_episode=50 --test_steps=250 --s_space=15
 --a_space=3 --save_dir ./output/sarsa/Pendulum-Results/Results-Delay3\Pendulum-20-12-31_13_44_975089
 ```
-The rest of the arguments are documented in the script.
+The rest of the arguments is documented in the script.
 SARSA results can be found in output/sarsa.

 ### DSARSA Algorithm
 DSARSA Algorithm is accessible by running run_sarsa.py script with the dsarsa option: